jnsturgis/SpectroscoPy/README.md

 ## Introduction

-This project is born out of frustration as a scientist that uses a variety of spectrscopy instruments but frequently runs into problems with ideosyncratic and low quality anaysis software, proprietry file formats.
+This project is born out of frustration as a scientist that uses a variety of spectroscopy instruments but frequently runs into problems with idiosyncratic and low quality anaysis software, proprietary file formats.
 The objectives of this project are therefor:
 * Provide a simple to use spectroscopy analysis package that is able to handle and perform standard analyses for a variety of different spectroscopies.
 * Provide an interface for producing high quality scientific figures using matplotlib.
-* Provide handles to allow data acquisition interfacing in cases where instrucment manufacturers make this possible.
+* Provide handles to allow data acquisition interfacing in cases where instrument manufacturers make this possible.
 * Be able to handle multidimensional data, in particular spectra vs time, or emission vs excitation spectra and even in the future spectral imaging data.
+* Permit scripting, using python

 ## Main things to do

+Need to create an initial user interface that is able to handle "spectrum" objects and multidimensional super-objects.
+Then there needs to be the code for the "spectrum" object and its interface.

 ## User manual

 ### Installation

-How to install the program in various different plateforms.
+How to install the program in various different platforms.

 ### Loading data from different sources